-Learn where to find these items on your checks by viewing The Parts of a Check.
+Learn where to find the items above on your checks by reading The Parts of a Check.
 You can also get this information by contacting your bank or searching for those details while logged in to your account online.

-While logged into your bank account, look for an option for “transfers” or external accounts.
-The option goes by a different name at every bank, but you’re likely to find the word “transfer” appears somewhere in most cases.
+While logged into your bank account, look for an option for transfers or external accounts.
+The option goes by a different name at every bank, but you’re likely to find the word “transfer” somewhere in most cases.

 When you enter the area of the website used for transfers, you’ll want to choose add a new account (perhaps you have already linked other accounts, or you might need to create your first link).
-Click on something that allows you to add an account.
+Click on the section that allows you to add an account.

-After you provide your bank information, your financial institution will need to verify that you truly own the account.
+After you provide your bank information, your financial institution needs to verify that you truly own the account.
 They’ll make several “trial deposits” to your external account, totaling less than one dollar, to see if you can confirm that the link was created correctly.
-Be sure to log into your external account within a few days to look for these deposits.
+Be sure to log into your external account within a few days to find these deposits.

 Then, go back to the other account to verify exactly how much the deposits were for.
 If the amounts match, your link will be validated.
 If the deposits don’t match, or if they never go through, you need to try the process again.
 The deposits will be reversed soon after they’re made.
 You don’t get to keep the money.

-While providing your username and password for the external account you want to link to is faster, keep it mind that it adds one more opportunity for your password to get stolen.
+While providing your username and password for the external account you want to link to is faster, keep in mind that it adds one more opportunity for someone to steal your password and your data.

-Setting up online payments: If you're making or receiving payments (as opposed to moving funds between banks), the process is very similar—type in your account and routing numbers.
+If you're making or receiving payments (as opposed to moving funds between banks), the process is very similar—provide your account and routing numbers.
 You probably won't have to go through the same verification steps unless you can move large amounts of money into your account.
-For simple online bill payments or payments like direct deposit of your earnings, just double check the routing and account numbers before you click "Submit."
+For simple online bill payments or payments like direct deposit of your earnings, just double-check the routing and account numbers before you click "Submit."

-Other types of accounts: The simplest type of link is a link between two bank accounts.
+The simplest type of link is a link between two bank accounts.
 It is possible to link your bank account to other types of accounts (such as a brokerage account), but the process may be slightly different.
-When you’re dealing with accounts that are not bank accounts, you often have to use a special form (usually provided by whoever holds your non-bank account).
+When you’re dealing with accounts that are not bank accounts, you might have to use a special form (usually provided by whoever holds your non-bank account).

 For payment services, such as PayPal, Venmo, or any peer-to-peer payment service that uses your bank account, the process is generally the same as if you were linking two bank accounts.

-You may also be able to set up transfers and payments without going online (or that might be the only available method).
+You may also be able to set up transfers and payments without going online.
+Occasionally, the old-fashioned way is even the only available method.
 Ask your financial institution if they will create a link if you provide a paper check.
-You may have to write a check to the institution, either as a deposit or for a small amount like one dollar, or you may have to provide a voided check.
-One way or another, you’ll have to instruct the institution to create a link, either by using a form or by including a note with your check.
+You may have to provide a check to the institution, either as a deposit or for a small amount (like $1), or you may have just need a voided check.
+One way or another, you’ll need to instruct the institution to create a link, either by using a form or by including a note with your check.